 You take a short ride from Ninoy Aquino International Airport to Panglao International Airport for 1 hour & 10 min.
 If you choose Mactan International Airport, take a ferry boat from Cebu seaport to Tagbilaran seaport for 1 hr. and 30 minutes.
 Then you’re off to the resort in 5 minutes from Panglao International Airport or 25 minutes from Tagbilaran seaport.
-We take care of your transfer free of charge from Panglao International Airport or Tagbilaran seaport to the resort and going back to Panglao International Airport or Tagbilaran seaport on departure.
+We take care of your transfer free of charge from Panglao International Airport to the resort and going back to Panglao International Airport on departure.

 Booking is guaranteed with a valid accepted credit card.
 We accept bank transfer to our account.
 A proof of full payment for the booking should be sent to Reservations email on an agreed date in advance of the guest’s arrival.
 Once a booking is “guaranteed” and the guest does not occupy the room on the due date, the advance deposit would be forfeited.